When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 Duh.

 But that won’t cure FOMO.
-Because fighting mimesis is as hopeless as attempting not to miss anything, ever.
+Trying to avoid mimesis is as hopeless as attempting to not miss anything, ever.

 So, to use mimesis to your advantage, Luke Burgis sums it up like this: